gitfrosh/100-days-of-code/r1-log.md

 ### R1D3
 My #go #golang backend is now able to serve html and css files.
 Decided to quit working on the app for now, started an advanced #webdev tutorial by @AndreiNeagoie and already had some eureka moments regarding #ssh and #rsa. https://www.udemy.com/share/1009OgAEcccV9TR3g=/

+### R1D4
+No coding today but completed the 1st performance optimization part of the advanced #webdev course I started yesterday.
+Tomorrow I will dive into #React again after a few months of abstinence.